iammhador/Tiffin_Bati_Backend/README.md

 - To prevent deployment issues on the backend, avoid using a logger & image upload( for multer only)  unless it is explicitly required for debugging or monitoring purposes.
 - Marks for enhancing the user experience of your project.
 Focus on enhancing usability, accessibility, and overall user satisfaction.

-### Examples of Services

-Choose one from the following list or propose other services for your project:

-1. Car Repairing service
-2. Photography
-3. Cleaning Service
-4. Mobile fix service
-5. Laundry Service
-6. Internet Service
-7. Painting Service
-8. Appliance Repair Service
-9. Home Renovation Service
-10. Tutoring Service
-11. Travel agency Service
-12. Event planning and management service
-13. Computer Repair and IT Services
-14. Interior Design and Decor Service
-15. Wedding Planning and Coordination Service

-### Assignment Submission

-Your final submission should include:

-- Source code (GitHub Repository link of frontend and backend)
-- Live site link
-- A recorded video providing an overview of your project within 2-5 minutes.

-**Note:** Must submit your complete website.
-Incomplete assignments will not be accepted.